Joeyipp/rl-stock-trading/README.md

 An automated stock trading with Deep Reinforcement Learning (DQN & DDPG) for AAPL, BA, and TSLA with news sentiment and one/ multi-step stock price prediction.

+For complete report & slide, navigate to `reports`.

 ### Instructions

 To run locally: